 - Sensory items

 - Books, books, and more books!

 When it comes to preschool, this list is really just skims the surface of the wide variety of materials that can be used.
 The best thing about this age group is that they learn the most while playing.
 So, whether they’re playing on the playground, building with blocks, or creating a masterpiece, rest assured that the children are learning so many important skills all while having fun!

 More Reading for You

-If you want to read other articles on this topic, here are a few I found after writing this one:
+If you want to read other articles on this topic of going without preschool worksheets, here are a few I found after writing this one:

 - 7 Ideas for Replacing Worksheets from Wonder Teacher

 - Explaining Developmentally Appropriate Practice to Families from NAEYC

 If you’re looking for meaningful preschool printables that can be used with hands-on activities, you need to check out Preschool Teacher 101.
 It is filled with hundreds of preschool lesson plans, math and STEM activities, literacy lessons, and preschool teacher resources.

 Members of The Pack from Preschool Teacher 101 have access to these resources, as well as a variety of trainings and assistance from two seasoned early childhood educators.